AswinBarath/Binary-Search/README.md

 - **Ceiling of number**: Smallest element in array which is greater than or equal to target
 - Steps
 - 1. Find the closest or equal number to target
-- 2. Find all the numbers which are greater than the previous result
+- 2. Find all the numbers which are greater than the previous result (Binary Search)
 - 3. Return the smallest number from the previous category
 ---
 - _Consider the following example:_